fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 **How to Apply for a Ph.D.**

-If you are interested in doing a Ph.D. in Computer Science under my supervision at King's College London, and if you are still keen to after reading the premise above, you should definitely write me an e-mail with your CV and interests (be sure to read all of this page before sending).
+If you are interested in doing a Ph.D. in Computer Science under my supervision at UCL, and if you are still keen to after reading the premise above, you should definitely write me an e-mail with your CV and interests (be sure to read all of this page before sending).

 Make sure that you really motivate why you were thinking about joining my team, as I receive many applications and I am looking for candidates that stand out in terms of passion and experience.

-Please read also the requirements of the [KCL Ph.D.
-Program](https://www.kcl.ac.uk/informatics/postgraduate/research-degrees) before writing, if for any reason you may be ineligible.
-I also offer project(s) within the [CDT in Safe & Trusted AI](https://www.kcl.ac.uk/informatics/research/safe-trusted-ai).

 Please note that you will be evaluated by a committee, and your admission does not arbitrarily depend on me.

 If you insert "Bahamut 3.0" in your e-mail subject line when contacting me, I will know you have read this page, and you will most likely receive a reply from me.
 Failing to insert this keyword in the subject line may result in your e-mail getting lost in my inbox: I receive a lot of e-mails from prospective graduate students, and sometimes it is hard for me to understand which ones are out of genuine interest in joining my group, or just a "copy-paste" spammed to a lot of professors.

-## Research Opportunities for KCL BSc Students

-I occasionally have research opportunities for self-contained projects for undergraduate students.
-If you are a student at King's, you may be interested in looking more into [King's Undergraduate Research Fellowships (KURF)](https://blogs.kcl.ac.uk/kingscareers/2776-2/).

 ## Research Visitors

 I am generally happy to host Ph.D. students and PostDocs as visitors (who can visit with their own funding), and I will prioritize based on capacity and matching interests.
-[King's College London has an internal program](https://www.kcl.ac.uk/study/visiting-research-students) for supporting research visitors.

-Please take into account that the process of approval of research visitors which can take about 2-3 months.
+Please take into account that the process of approval of research visitors can take about 2-3 months.